 - Take off the rosemary leaves from sprigs and chop them.

-- Add the chopped rosemary leaves to the lemon slices in the bowl.
+- Add the chopped rosemary leaves to the lemon slices in the bowl and also add boiling water and geranium oil

 - Cover and leave overnight.